Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null Is the fairing compound affected by humidity and dewpoint if so what are the boundaries.
+Q: Is the fairing compound affected by humidity and dewpoint if so what are the boundaries.
 I have been using this product for about a month and it works excellent but I'm into humid weather now and I don't know where to go with it

 2 Answers